AlexBurnes/version-go/activeContext.md

 - **FIXED**: Prerelease regex updated to use ~ delimiter for RPM naming rules compliance
 - **FIXED**: Added git tag conversion from x.y.z-(remainder) to x.y.z~(remainder) format
 - **FIXED**: Updated all tests to reflect corrected behavior and regex patterns
+- **NEW**: Refactored core functionality into reusable library package (pkg/version)
+- **NEW**: Created comprehensive library API with exported types and functions
+- **NEW**: Added library documentation (docs/LIBRARY.md) with usage examples
+- **NEW**: Created minimal example demonstrating library usage (examples/basic/)
+- **NEW**: Updated CLI to use library package while maintaining full compatibility

 ## Next Steps
-- **PROJECT READY FOR USE**: All core functionality implemented and tested
+- **PROJECT READY FOR USE**: All core functionality implemented and tested with library support
+- **LIBRARY READY**: Core version functionality available as reusable library package
 - Consider additional features based on user feedback
 - Monitor for any edge cases in version parsing
 - Prepare for distribution via GoReleaser when ready